 Q: Can you paint drywall without a primer?

 A: Yes, but the paint must have a build in primer.

 The type of finish really depends on what you prefer, however, flat or matte paint is not generally recommended because it is difficult to clean and looks dull in a garage.
 Eggshell is perfectly fine if you prefer this finish.
 Satin and high-gloss surfaces are highly recommended because they are very easy to clean, look nice with lighter paint colors, and hide dirt very well.

 People use garages for many different purposes.
 From a gym or a man cave to an entertainment center, your garage can serve many purposes.
 The purpose of your garage will have an impact on what kind of paint you choose to use.
 If you work on cars you might not care so much about the walls, but you will need a good sealant or epoxy paint on the garage floor to protect it.

 If you are thinking of a man cave or entertainment room, you might not mind using a warmer or deeper color to make it feel cozy.
 If you mainly use it for storage you may want neutral colors to compliment your storage system.
 Gym lovers may opt to have their own personal workout center in their garage and want vibrant paint colors.
 The options are endless.

 Whatever you use you garage for you can always keep it organized and functional.
 Find the best paint for your garage walls and ceiling, and create the dream garage that works for you.
 Interested in learning more?
-Visit our blog to further explore garage remodeling.
+Check out Dave Kindig’s garage remodel for some great ideas.